apani05/Carethoz/README.md

 Finding trusted, insured and authentic senior care services will be made easier using this application. <br />
 Users will be able to choose from a set of services including Caregiver, Mobility, Pet care, etc.*

+### Primary Purpose
+The primary purpose of the application is to establish a one-stop solution for all requirements related to senior care.

+### Minimum required navigational flow
+User enters the Home page and browse through different categories available in the Menu.
+Navigate through different categories to see service providers.
+Click on any service provider to get redirected to their website URL.
+User can refer a friend through whatsapp.
+User can press on SOS button in case of emergency.

 ## Application Document:
 ### 1. Does it accomplish the stated objective?
 *Yes it accomplishes the stated objective.
 The primary purpose of the application is to establish a one-stop solution to find trusted, insured and authentic senior care services in different domains such as Caregiver, Mobility, Pet care, etc.*